-Having your GPU temperature run high can expose you to the risk of it breaking down in a middle of a high-steaks gaming session or even to more permanent damage, which is why it’s important to know how and when to reduce the temperature.
+If your GPU temperature is running high, you increase the risk of it breaking down in the middle of a high-stakes gaming session or potentially even causing permanent damage.
+This is why it’s important to understand how and when to reduce the temperature.

-In order to reduce the GPU temperature, we have to first know the cause of the card getting overheated.
-After we found the culprit, the solution can be straightforward, but sometimes there are certain issues that can’t be fixed as easily.
+In order to reduce the GPU temperature, we first need to know the reason that the card is overheating.
+Once we have found the culprit, the solution is usually straightforward, but sometimes there are issues that are more difficult to fix.

-Seeing how each issue can be checked and repaired immediately, we’ll go through the diagnostics of each possible problem and teach you how to troubleshoot it straight away.
+As each issue can be checked and repaired quickly, we will look at the diagnostics of each potential problem and teach you how to troubleshoot it.

-The key element of diagnostics will be determining if your GPU is overheating or not.
-The optimal temperature for gaming will depend on your graphics card manufacturer.
-For AMD, that will be around 60-70 Celsius, while Nvidia’s cards work best around 70-85 Celsius.
-Of course, to know what temperature your GPU is at the moment, you will have to use some tools.
+The goal of diagnostics will be to determine whether or not your GPU is overheating.
+The optimal temperature for gaming depends on your graphics card manufacturer.
+For AMD, it is about 60-70 Celsius, while Nvidia’s cards work best at around 70-85 Celsius.
+To check your current GPU temperature, you will need to use some tools.